 Obtaining approval by the FDA, EMA and other comparable foreign regulatory authorities is unpredictable, typically takes many years following the commencement of clinical trials and depends upon numerous factors, including the type, complexity and novelty of the product candidates involved.
 In addition, approval policies, regulations or the type and amount of clinical data necessary to gain approval may change during the course of a product candidate's clinical development and may vary among jurisdictions, which may cause delays in the approval or the decision not to approve an application.
 For example, FDA's Oncology Center of Excellence initiated Project Optimus to reform the dose optimization and dose selection paradigm in oncology drug development and Project FrontRunner to help develop and implement strategies to support approvals in early clinical setting, among other goals.
 How the FDA plans to implement these goals and their impact on specific clinical programs and the industry are unclear.
 Regulatory authorities have substantial discretion in the approval process and may refuse to accept any application or may decide that our data are insufficient for approval and require additional preclinical, clinical or other data.
 Even if we eventually complete clinical testing and receive approval for our product candidates, the FDA, EMA and other comparable foreign regulatory authorities may approve our product candidates for a more limited indication or a narrower patient population than we originally requested or may impose other prescribing limitations or warnings that limit the product candidate's commercial potential.
-We have not submitted for, or obtained, regulatory approval for any product candidates and/or regulatory approval may be delayed for reasons beyond our control.
+We have not submitted for, or obtained, regulatory approval for any product candidates, and it is possible that none of our product candidates will ever obtain regulatory approval.
+Further, development of our product candidates and/or regulatory approval may be delayed for reasons beyond our control.